codingburgas/9th-grade-html-project-code-core/README.md

 <h2 id="about-the-project">About The Project</h2>

 <p align="justify">
-Our project is a game made by using C++ programming language, it is a hangman-like game but instead of guessing any ordinary words you have to guess a math term.
+Our project is a site, created with the intent to educate people on fire safety and allow them to report any occuring incidents.
 </p>